YogaWang7/YogaWang7.github.io/index.md

   - Second Prize in the National English Competition for College Students.
 (Top 3% of HZAU)

+# Internships
+- Machine Learning Engineer/ Researcher in Taikang Insurance Group([Taikang]).
+It is *Fortune Global 500* and one of China’s largest insurance and financial services institutions
 <!-- {% include_relative _includes/services.md %} -->